rishavjha62/my-notes/inbox/2025-06-15_kubernetes-administrator.md

    Prometheus, Elastic Stack, DataDog, dynatrace.

 Heapster enabled monitoring and analysis feature for kubernetes.
 However it is depricated and a slim down version was formed knows as Metric Server.
+You can have one metrics server per cluster.

+The metric server retrieves metrics from each of the kubernetes nodes and pods and aggregates them and stores them in memory.
+It is an in memory solution as a results you can't see historical performance data.
+For that we use advance monitoring solution.